astronomer/docs/learn/templating.md

 - Airflow operators.
 See [Operators 101](what-is-an-operator.md).
 - Jinja templating.
 See [Jinja basics](https://jinja.palletsprojects.com/en/3.1.x/api/#basics).

-## Templating variables in Airflow
+## Templating variables in Apache Airflow®

 Templating in Airflow works the same as Jinja templating in Python.
 You enclose the code you want evaluated between double curly braces, and the expression is evaluated at runtime.